Asymmetric Temperature Variations In Protoplanetary disks: I. Linear Theory, Corotating Spirals, and Ring Formation: Linear Perturbation Theory

 \section{Linear Perturbation Theory}

-We consider an inviscid gas disk governed by the Euler equations:
+To understand the spirals and rings, we have carried out the linear analysis for an inviscid disk governed by the Euler equations:

 where $\Phi_{ext}$ represents any external potential acting on the disk (e.g., gravitational potential from a star or/and a planet).
 We adopt a locally isothermal equation of state as $p=\rho c_{s}^2$ with $c_{s}$ being the local isothermal sound speed.
+We note that although it is possible to develop a linear theory considering a non-zero $\beta$ cooling \citep{Miranda2020}, the equations become significantly more complicated.
+Furthermore, unlike the planet-disk interaction problem in \cite{Miranda2020}, the driving force due to the shadow is significantly reduced when $\beta>0.1$, as shown in \S 4.3.
+Thus, the slow cooling case is less relevant, and we focus on the locally isothermal cases here.
 We decompose the temperature into axisymmetric and non-axisymmetric components:

 where $T_0$ is the axisymmetric temperature profile, and $T_{v}$ represents temperature variations due to shadows or other asymmetric heating/cooling processes.
-Correspondingly, the pressure $p=\rho c_{s}^2=\rho c_{s,T0}^2+\rho c_{s,Tv}^2\equiv p_{T0}+p_{Tv}$, { where $p_{T0}$ is the pressure that is calculated using $\rho$ and the axisymmetric temperature $T_0$, and $p_{Tv}$ is the pressure with $\rho$ and the perturbed temperature $T_v$. }To quantify the amplitude of the temperature perturbation, we define $f_{sh}$ as the ratio between the maximum temperature variation and the background temperature at each radius and $z$:
+Correspondingly, the pressure $p=\rho c_{s}^2=\rho c_{s,T0}^2+\rho c_{s,Tv}^2\equiv p_{T0}+p_{Tv}$. $p_{T0}$ is the pressure that is calculated using $\rho$ and the axisymmetric temperature $T_0$. $p_{Tv}$ is the pressure calculated with $\rho$ and the perturbed temperature $T_v$, and thus $c_{s,Tv}^2=T_{v}R_{sp}$ with the specific gas constant $R_{sp}$.
+To quantify the amplitude of the temperature perturbation, we define $f_{sh}$ as the ratio between the maximum temperature variation and the background temperature at each radius and $z$:

 In this work, we assume that $T_{v}(R,\phi,z,t)$ varies with time, orbiting around the star at the orbital frequency $\Omega_p$.

 Substituting the decomposed pressure into the momentum equation (Equation \ref{eq:vel}), we obtain: